dougeby/IntuneDocs/intune/advanced-threat-protection.md

 5. In the **Device Health** settings, set **Require the device to be at or under the Device Threat Level** to your preferred level:

   - **Secured**: This level is the most secure.
 The device cannot have any existing threats and still access company resources.
 If any threats are found, the device is evaluated as noncompliant.
   - **Low**: The device is compliant if only low-level threats exist.
-Devices with Medium or High threat levels are not compliant.
+Devices with medium or high threat levels are not compliant.
   - **Medium**: The device is compliant if the threats found on the device are low or medium.
 If high-level threats are detected, the device is determined as noncompliant.
   - **High**: This level is the least secure, and allows all threat levels.
-So devices that are High, Medium or Low are considered compliant.
+So devices that with high, medium or low threat levels are considered compliant.

 6. Select **OK**, and **Create** to save your changes (and create the policy).

-## Assign the policy to your groups
+## Assign the policy

 1. In the [Azure portal](https://portal.azure.com), select **All services**, filter on **Intune**, and select **Microsoft Intune**.
 2. Select **Device compliance** > **Policies**> select your ATP compliance policy.
 3. Select **Assignments**.
-4. Include or exclude your Azure AD groups to assign them the policy
+4. Include or exclude your Azure AD groups to assign them the policy.
 5. To deploy the policy to the groups, select **Save**.
 The user devices targeted by the policy are evaluated for compliance.

 ## Create an Azure AD conditional access policy